ros/genmsg/doc/developer.rst

 They then use the parse tree to generate code in whatever language or format they prefer.

-A seperate project must exists for each language you wish to generate for.
+A separate project must exists for each language you wish to generate for.
 Such a project contains:

-* An entry of Catkin-ROS-Message-Generator in the stack.yaml file
+* A message_generator tag in the stack.xml file
 * Executable scripts for generating the code based on .msg/.srv files
 * Definitions of certain CMake macros to make the generator accessible by the build system.